GamerzSocks/beemovieon3DS/README.md

 # Installation Instructions

 NOTE: YOU MUST HAVE A MODDED NINTENDO 3DS TO USE THIS SOFTWARE.
-IF YOU DO NOT HAVE A MODDED 3DS FOLLO THIS GUIDE: https://3ds.hacks.guide/
+IF YOU DO NOT HAVE A MODDED 3DS FOLLOw THIS GUIDE: https://3ds.hacks.guide/

 1. Download the latest release of Beemovieon3DS.
 2. Extract the folder and place the .3dsx folder in the 3ds folder on the root of your SD card.